 Consent under the Roads Act 1993 must be obtained for all works within public road reserves.
 Local Traffic Committee approval must be obtained for all regulatory signs, facilities and markings.

+Groundwater interaction with road pavement

+Prior to the issue of Subdivision Works Certificates for each stage, all proposed road pavement works within that stage are to be shown to be above the level of the groundwater under the road.
+This reporting is to be undertaken by a suitably qualified engineer and hydrogeologist.
+The detailed design of each stage of works is to include any required protection measures for the pavement layers from groundwater effects.

+This information is to be provided in the updated Groundwater Management Plan as required by condition 9.

 Engineering Construction Plans

 Engineering construction plans and specifications must accompany the Subdivision Works Certificate application demonstrating compliance with Council's standards for the required engineering works pertinent to each Civil Stage.